 This designer is perhaps most well known for his remarkable wooden spaghetti benches in which the normal ends of wood slats become the beginning of a seemingly living form that twists and turns away from the conventional shape of the bench itself – and just imagine what an outdoor version of this bench would look like against, for example, an ivy-covered brick wall.

 Some of his indoor bench art installations go so far as to stretch into other rooms entirely, while others intertwine with one another or begin to curve and reshape within themselves.
+Some, like the Spider Bench, mimic living creatures with legs.

 Beyond the benches, Reinoso has also worked on a number of chairs that likewise challenge our conception of wood as a material as well as our understanding of a traditional chair in terms of both form and function, taking classic-looking antique designs then bending and shaping them in unusual and mind-boggling ways.